EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/04-Team-Block-Diagram/Team-Diagram.md

 ## Top 5 Software Design Changes Since the Software Proposal

+The items below are grounded in the **UML-related figures above**: Figure 1 shows modular boards on one UART ring; Figure 2 shows message-oriented connectivity; Figure 3 shows how control, telemetry, display, and heartbeat traffic interleave in time.
+The **message type tables** in Part 3 document the final wire format after each change.

+1. **Broadcast filtering replaced addressed messaging.**
-1. Broadcast Filtering Replaced Addressed Messaging The original proposal used source-destination address fields on every message.
-During integration, maintaining address tables across seven independently developed boards created version-control headaches — a change on one board required updates everywhere.
-The team switched to a broadcast model where every board sees all traffic and filters by message type only.
-This simplified firmware across all boards and made adding new subsystems as easy as defining a new message type.
+   **Figure 2** shows every subsystem on the same logical bus; the original proposal instead used source–destination address fields on every packet.
+During integration, maintaining address tables across seven independently developed boards created version-control headaches — a change on one board required coordinated updates everywhere.
+The team switched to a broadcast model where each board sees all traffic and filters by the leading `uint16_t` message type only.
+As **Figure 1** still shows one ring, the structural diagram did not change, but the communication view in **Figure 2** and the lifeline interactions in **Figure 3** now assume type-based filtering rather than per-link addressing.
+This simplified firmware and made adding a subsystem a matter of defining a new type in the tables below.

-2. Heartbeat Message Added
+2. **Heartbeat message added.**
-The proposal had no keep-alive mechanism.
-During bench testing, the base station had no way to confirm the network was still active during low-activity periods, triggering false disconnection warnings.
-The team added Message Type 16, a 500ms periodic heartbeat from the HMI board carrying system state and an error flag.
-The base station now treats absence of this signal as the definitive sign of a failure, eliminating the false warnings entirely.
+   The early software proposal had no keep-alive.
+During bench testing, the base station could not distinguish a quiet but healthy bus from a failed link, which produced false disconnection warnings.
+The team added **Message Type 16**, a periodic heartbeat (see Part 3), originating from the HMI path and visible on the gateway lifeline in **Figure 3**.
+The base station now treats sustained loss of Type 16 as the definitive failure signal.
+This change does not alter the block topology in **Figure 1**, but it adds a sustained vertical flow of small packets in the sequence view so health checks stay orthogonal to bursty camera traffic.

-3. Motor Status Changed from Event-Driven to Continuous Originally the motor board only transmitted a status message when something changed.
-This left the base station unable to confirm rover state after a brief dropout or fresh connection.
-The team changed Message Type 2 to transmit continuously at 10Hz regardless of state changes, ensuring the operator always has an accurate motion picture within 100ms of connecting.
+3. **Motor status changed from event-driven to continuous.**
+   Originally the motor board emitted **Type 2** only when values changed.
+After a short dropout or a fresh connection, **Figure 3**’s uplink could therefore show long gaps with no motor confirmation even though the rover was moving.
+The team changed **Type 2** to a fixed **10 Hz** stream so the operator always receives motion state within about 100 ms of reconnecting.
+That steady cadence is what the “Uplink telemetry and status” segment in **Figure 3** is meant to suggest; **Figure 2** still depicts the motor board as the actuator path for mobility requirements.

+4. **Environmental sensors split into individual message types.**
-4. Environmental Sensors Split into Individual Message Types The proposal combined all environmental readings — temperature, humidity, pressure, and light — into one message to reduce bus traffic.
-In practice, these sensors lived on different boards with different owners and sampling rates, so one board would have had to collect data from the others before transmitting.
-The team split them into Types 8–11, each sent independently by its own board.
-This restored full subsystem independence and made each board's firmware simpler to test.
+   The proposal packed temperature, humidity, pressure, and light into one composite environmental packet to save bandwidth.
+In hardware, those sensors sat on different boards with different sampling rates and owners, so a single “collector” board would have had to poll neighbors before transmitting — contradicting the independence implied by **Figure 1**.
+The team split the stream into **Types 8–11**, each produced by its own board and forwarded on the same ring shown in **Figure 2**.
+The sequence diagram (**Figure 3**) stays representative rather than enumerating every sensor message, but the tables in Part 3 are the authoritative list of those parallel periodic streams to the wireless gateway.

-5. Camera Transmission Changed to Chunked Packets
-The proposal assumed the camera board would send complete JPEG frames as single large UART messages.
-Testing showed these large bursts blocked the bus long enough to delay time-sensitive messages like motor commands and obstacle alerts.
-The team redesigned transmission as 50-byte chunks (Type 3) interleaved with other traffic, with Frame ID and Packet Index fields for reassembly.
-This kept safety-critical messages flowing without interruption during active video streaming.
+5. **Camera transmission changed to chunked packets.**
+   The proposal assumed one large UART frame per JPEG.
+On the shared ring in **Figures 1–2**, those bursts stalled **Type 1** / **Type 12** traffic long enough to violate hazard-avoidance and control responsiveness.
+The team redesigned **Type 3** as **50-byte** chunks with **Frame ID** and **Packet Index** (Part 3) so image data interleaves with other messages. **Figure 3** calls out “camera chunks” on the uplink to reflect that interleaving; the communication diagram (**Figure 2**) remains the high-level view of the camera subsystem feeding the same gateway as motor and sensor data.